seL4/sel4test/README.md

 ## Setup

-See the [Getting Started](https://docs.sel4.systems/GettingStarted.html) page for instructions for installing required Host dependencies and how to checkout, build and run the tests in seL4test (this project).
+See the [build instructions][build] page for instructions for installing required Host dependencies and how to checkout, build and run the tests in seL4test (this project).

 ## Usage